-The Florida State University College of Medicine's Division of Research (Division) is responsible for all matters pertaining to research proposals developed by College of Medicine faculty members until such time as the contract, grant, or sub-contract is awarded (pre-award procedures).
-Post-award procedures are handled by the College's Office of Finance and Administration, Research Accounting section.
+The Division of Research and Graduate Programs is responsible for all matters pertaining to research and contractual agreement proposals until such time as the contract, grant, or sub-contract is awarded.
+ALL proposals and contractual agreement requests must be reviewed and signed by the College of Medicine's Senior Associate Dean for Research and Graduate Programs.